airi314/protagonist_tagger/README.md

 ## What can you find here
 This repository comprises three main parts:
-1. corpus of thirteen novels in English annotated by our tool with full names of protagonists (see *annotated_corpus/*)
+1. corpus of twelve novels in English annotated by our tool with full names of protagonists (see *annotated_corpus/*)
 2. data set containing:
     + the following  information about each novel:
         + full plain text of novel (see *data/complete_literary_texts/*)